The 10 Best No Code App Builders in 2024

 Betty Blocks is made for enterprise use, and building enterprise-grade applications fast, and without coding.

 The name suggests it would be a block-based builder, and it doesn’t disappoint in that regard.
 The platform is really simple and intuitive.
 You’re given a drag-and-drop editor to build your UI with, as well as blocks for specific APIs.

 That means it’s super easy to integrate your app with a range of external platforms – from Slack, to Trello, to Google Maps.
 Just install the relevant API block and place it where you want it.

 It also provides a visual interface for building out advanced features in your application, such as workflows, automations and user roles.

-It’s a truly “no-code” platform.
+It’s a truly “no-code” tool.
 You don’t need any coding ability at all, even to set up API calls.

 Betty Blocks isn’t suitable for B2C applications.
 It’s honed in on use for enterprise apps, designed to take away the need for large companies to keep an expensive IT department, or IT contractors on staff.

 The pricing model also reflects that it’s not for personal use.
 You’ll need to contact them directly to get pricing, and it appears to only be available with a long-term contract.